- Biological Inventions

-1. Exclusive License An exclusive license is one in which all the rights of the patent is transferred to the licensee, but the title.
-In such case, the licensee has all the rights as of the patent owner except of transferring the patent to another person.
-This restriction is because, in such license even with transfer of all other rights the right over the title still rests with the patent owner.
+1. Exclusive License: An exclusive license is one in which all the rights of the patent are transferred to the licensee, but the title.
+In such a case, the licensee has all the rights as of the patent owner except for transferring the patent to another person.
+This restriction is because in such license even with the transfer of all other rights the right over the title still rests with the patent owner.
 It is exclusively granted to a particular party and hence cannot be further transferred.
-In this type of license, the chances of the patent getting infringed is minimal as the rights are less being exploited and the licensee has the monopoly over the market.
+In this type of license, the chances of the patent getting infringed are minimal as the rights are less being exploited and the licensee has a monopoly over the market.

-5. Compulsory License When the government grants permission to any individuals or organizations to use, sell or make a patented design or product, irrespective of the will of the patent owner, for the public good, it is referred to as compulsory license.
-Compulsory license is usually seen being granted in the pharmaceutical products and the products which fulfils the criteria as mentioned in Section 84 of the Patents Act, 1970.
-The first compulsory license, in India, was given to Natco Pharma Ltd. for producing generic version of Nexavar which was a patented medicine of Bayer Corporation, on March 9, 2012.
+5. Compulsory License: When the government grants permission to any individuals or organizations to use, sell or make a patented design or product, irrespective of the will of the patent owner, for the public good, it is referred to as a compulsory license.
+A compulsory license is usually seen being granted in the pharmaceutical products and the products which fulfill the criteria as mentioned in Section 84 of the Patents Act, 1970.
+The first compulsory license, in India, was given to Natco Pharma Ltd. for producing a generic version of Nexavar which was a patented medicine of Bayer Corporation, on March 9, 2012.

 What are the advantages of patent licensing?